RESTRICTED ACCESS TO TRAILS DURING COVID-19 PANDEMIC – NO PARKING – STAY HOME IN YOUR OWN COMMUNITY AND SAVE LIVES

 The Village of Lions Bay is a small seaside community nestled at the base of the Coast Mountain Range.
 The famous Twin Sisters or the Lions for which the Village is named, stand guard over the community.
 Geologists believe that these two peaks – the West Lion which stands at 5,401 feet (1646 m) and the East Lion which stands at 5,245 feet (1599 m) – are the remnants of a volcanic cone.

 Lions Bay is home to dozens of mountain hiking trails and a handful of local connector trails.
-The local trails are created and maintained by a dedicated group of volunteers whose purpose is to connect the community and to enjoy the forests and views of the majestic Howe Sound.
-Many of the trails boast view points and interpretative signage for hikers to enjoy.
+The local connector trails were created by a dedicated group of volunteers whose purpose was to connect the community and to enjoy the forests and views of the majestic Howe Sound.
+Many of the local connector trails boast view points and interpretative signage for hikers to enjoy but these local connector trails are not maintained to any approved standard.
+Use at your own risk!

 Rules and Safety Precautions